brevzin/sd6/papers/missing-ftms.md

 In the intervening time-frame, several meetings' worth of papers were adopted which did not have a feature-test macro.
 The goal is this paper is to go through all of those papers and add the missing ones.

+As a general note, [@SD6] has been updated and is current through Cologne and through a few LWG issues following that.

 # 2017